 Overview of Trainwreck

-You know you've got good Trainwreck when you inhale a powerfully piney and somewhat citrusy musk.
-When smoked, the bud can taste earthy and spicy while the harshness of the smoke lingers in your throat.
-By the time you finish consuming, Trainwreck's high should have settled and pleasantly warm you up.
+You know you've got a good Trainwreck bud when you inhale a powerfully piney and somewhat citrusy musk.
+When smoked, Trainwreck can taste earthy and spicy while the harshness of the smoke lingers in your throat.
+Trainwreck is largely available as clones, but thankfully finding seeds is getting easier for those wanting to grow this beast.

 Potential Positive Effects of Trainwreck